mahmoudbasiony/best-restaurant-menu-by-pricelisto/readme.txt

 Yes.
 You can run this menu plugin across an entire multisite network by **Network Activating** Best Restaurant Menu by PriceListo through the Network Dashboard.
 You can also activate Best Restaurant Menu by PriceListo just on the main site, and then individually on other sites of your choice.

 == Changelog ==
+= 1.4.0 = 19 Mar 2024
+* Fixed some security issues.
+* Resolved groups and items sorting issues on WordPress version 5.9 and above.
+* Declared compatibility with WordPress 6.4.

 = 1.3.1 = 04 Oct 2021
 Fix: small css bug fix.